DylanLacey/parallel_test_tutorial/README.md

 0m12.931s
 ```

-Great we now have capybara wired up.
+Great, we now have capybara wired up.

 ##Phase 3: Running on SauceLabs

-We now want to be able to run our test on SauceLabs using their OnDemand platform.
+We now want to be able to run our test on Sauce Labs using their OnDemand platform.
 First, let's add another gem.
 ```
 gem "sauce-cucumber", :require => false
 ```